StephanLuis/input-duration/README.md

 <h3> On the left you can see ChronlyHMS comes to the rescue! </h3>

+The objective is to provide a minimised vanilla javascript plugin that reproduces the behaviour of the input type=time on Chrome.
+This way at least two of the major browsers are supported.

+<i>Does this loose any functionality?</i>  No!  document.querySelector('#bob').value  has a getter and setter!
+So values can be set and retrieved by ID.

 There are a few plugins (links), but still most relable is multi input (links).
 And that's wrong because time is a basic unit that should be separate from calendar complexities.
 Why isn't there an input control for it implemented across browsers??
 I needed one so coded ChronlyHMS in javascript.